mjanuario/evolvedPaper/paper/paper.md

 | `trilob_fossil`          | Trilobite fossil occs.                               | Open inquiry             | Large-scale biodiversity patterns in the fossil record     | `deeptime_rocks`                       | [https://paleobiodb.org](https://paleobiodb.org) |   Devel.    |
 | `timeseries_fossil`      | Timeseries of fossil species numbers for many clades | Guided inquiry           | Large-scale biodiversity patterns in the fossil record     | `birthdeath_deeptime`                  | [@Rabosky:2021] |    Stable   |
 \normalsize

-# Statement of need

-Evolutionary biology's complexity creates many opportunities for students to practice interrogating, analyzing, and discussing data, but advanced classes still need effective educational resources. `evolved` addresses this need by focusing on core evidence used to study evolution: molecular/fossil data, simulations, and sound mathematical principles in evolutionary biology.
-The package helps teach programming, analytical, and argumentation skills through interactive, hands-on activities, and its open-source design allows direct engagement with algorithms and methods.

-`evolved` began in 2022 as standalone functions used in an advanced evolutionary biology course at the University of Michigan, originally designed for use in hands-on classes of 2 hours per topic module.
-However, valuable class time was lost on data setup and formatting, constraining student exploration.
-In 2023, the functions were consolidated into an R package to free up class time by simplifying data loading, now made with a simple
-command: data(`dataset name`).

 # Software installation and use